 In states where medical marijuana is still illegal, you definitely cannot use it at work.
 If you use it outside of work, you could be disciplined or fired for a positive drug test.

 For more information, look over your company’s drug and alcohol policy and talk to your company’s human resources director.
-Can a drug test prove that a person is impaired by marijuana?

 A drug test can show that a person has used marijuana.
 It does not show exactly when it was used or the effect it is having, so it cannot be used as proof of impairment.